 The truth began to emerge on October 28, 2021, when CareDx filed its quarterly report for the third quarter of 2021 on Form 10-Q with the SEC.
-Under the heading “United States Department of Justice and United States Securities and Exchange Commission Investigation,” the company revealed for the first time that CareDx was the subject of at least three government investigations related to its “accounting and public reporting practices.”
-In response to this news, CareDx’s stock price fell 27%, from a closing price of $70.34 per share on October 28, 2021, to a closing price of $51.00 per share on October 29, 2021.
+In the report, CareDx shocked the market by revealing for the very first time that it was the subject of at least three government investigations—one by the DOJ, one by the SEC, and one by an unnamed state regulatory agency—related to its “accounting and public reporting practices.”
+In response to this alarming news, CareDx’s stock price plunged 27%, from $70.34 per share on October 28, 2021, to a closing price of $51.00 per share on October 29, 2021.

 On August 25, 2022, the Court appointed Oklahoma Police Pension and Retirement System, Sheet Metal Workers Local 19 Pension Fund, Local 353, I.B.E.W.
-Pension Fund, and Beaumont Firemen’s Relief & Retirement Fund as Lead Plaintiff and Saxena White as Co-Lead Counsel.
+Pension Fund, and Beaumont Firemen’s Relief & Retirement Fund as Lead Plaintiffs and Saxena White as Co-Lead Counsel.

 On November 28, 2022, Lead Plaintiffs filed their amended complaint, further detailing and refining the fraud allegations.
 On January 27, 2023, Defendants filed their motion to dismiss the complaint.